martinezpenya/ED-CFGS-2122/UD05/UD05_ejercicios_EN.md

 ## Argo_01

- Download `ArgoUML` for your Operating System and follow this step by step guite until point 3 (included) and send through AULES the `YOURNAME.zargo` file with this project.
+ Download `ArgoUML` for your Operating System and follow this step by step guide until point 3 (included) and send through AULES the `YOURNAME.zargo` file with this project.

+> **AULES** does not allow you to send *.zargo* file so, you have to compress to a zip file and send that file.

 ## Argo_02

-Following point 4 of this guide generate the souces for the project in Java and send it through AULES site.
+Complete the example on the youtube video from AULES about `Case Use Diagram` ("Empresa  pedidos") completing it with the following instructions:

+1. Draw the context diagram of the system.
+2. Generate 3 case use description templates (different of the example).
+3. Complete the final diagram.

+Also, you have to add:

+1. At least two hierarchy examples for actors.
+2. A relationship with actors/systems outside our system.

+Use your knowledge about real system to complete the case uses that are not visible on the youtube video.

+Send through AULES the `YOURNAME.zargo` file with this project.

+> You could use this link as a guide: https://docplayer.es/90376253-Desarrollo-de-un-diagrama-de-casos-de-uso-mediante-el-software-argouml.html

 ## Argo_03

-\**TODO*\* Generate diagram from souce code
+Following point 4 of this guide generate the sources for the project in exercise `Argo_01` in Java and send it through AULES site.

+## Argo_04

+Generate an UML class diagram from sources of the project that you choose from Unit05 of development (`gestionEmpleados`, `gestionHospital`, `contrarreloj`, `reservasLibreria`, `gestorCorreoElectronico`, `juegoDeCartas`).
+Explain how you do it with a memory in `pdf`, and send then `pdf` and `.zargo` file together in a zip through AULES.
 # Fuentes de información

 - [Apuntes IOC (Marcel García)](https://ioc.xtec.cat/materials/FP/Recursos/fp_dam_m05_/web/fp_dam_m05_htmlindex/index.html)